kubernetes/kops/docs/getting_started/digitalocean.md

-# Getting Started with kops on DigitalOcean
+# Getting Started with kOps on DigitalOcean

-**WARNING**: digitalocean support on kops is currently **alpha** meaning it is in the early stages of development and subject to change, please use with caution.
+**WARNING**: digitalocean support on kOps promoted to **beta** currently meaning it is subject to change, so please use with caution.

 ## Requirements